seydx/homebridge-tado-thermostat/README.md

 - If enabled in config.json this plugin creates a central switch to turning off/on all thermostats together with just one click!
 - Turning on the switch means, turn ALL thermostats into automatic mode
 - Turning off the switch means, turn ALL thermostats off
+- If ALL thermostats are off, the switch turns off
+- If ONE thermostat is on, the switch turns on

 See [Images](https://github.com/SeydX/homebridge-tado-thermostat/tree/master/images/) for more details.